Bradford Drillers: Interstate League 1905 to 1908

 The 1887, the "Bradford" team first played minor league baseball as members of the Pennsylvania State Association.
 The Drillers were immediately preceded in minor league play by the 1898 "Bradford" Pirates" who played the season as members of the Iron and Oil League.

 In 1905, Bradford resumed hosting minor league play, when the Bradford "Drillers" became members of the reformed six–team Class D level Interstate League.
-The Coudersport Giants, Erie Fishermen, Jamestown Hill Climbers, Kane Mountaineers and Olean Refiners in joined Bradford in beginning league play on April 25, 1905.
+The Coudersport Giants, Erie Fishermen, Jamestown Hill Climbers, Kane Mountaineers and Olean Refiners teams joined Bradford in beginning league play on April 25, 1905.

 Interstate League teams, Bradford included, had a salary cap of $750 per team per month.
 The league required the home team to pay the visiting team $50.00 per game for weekday games, with a rain guarantee of $25.00.
 On Saturdays and holidays, the gate receipts were divided equally by between teams.

 The "Drillers" nickname corresponds to the oil industry in the region.
 In 1881, Oil in Bradford supplied 83% of all oil produced in the United States.
 Today, the city is home to the Penn Brad Oil Museum, paying tribute to the oil industry in the city and region.
 The city remains home to the American Refining Group (formerly Kendall and the Bradford Oil Refinery), founded in 1881.
 American Refining Group is the oldest continuously operating refinery in the United States.

 In their first season of play, the Drillers placed fourth in the 1905 Interstate League standings.
 Completing the season with an overall record of 46–54, Bradford finished 14.5 games behind the first place Coudersport Giants, with William Leary and Frederick Paige serving as managers.
 In the final league standings, the Coudersport Giants (59–38) finished 1.0 game ahead of the second place Erie Fisherman (58–39), followed by The Olean Refiners (54–50), Bradford Drillers (46–54), Kane Mountaineers (40–56) and Jamestown Hill Climbers/DuBois Miners (40–60).